Intro

 Welcoming the Village to Their New Online Home

-By the time I finished it was a completely different website, with a fresh layout and a fitting brand.
 My client was extremely excited with the final project.
-She stated that she loved how it was organized, the use of the village pictures, and the colors I chose.
-She felt that it looked quite professional.
+She loved how it was organized, the use of the village pictures, and the colors I chose.
+She stated that "it looks very professional."

 Welcoming the Village of to Their New Online Home